-Be ware Research Report 138 addresses horizontal diaphragms.
-A shear wall is simply a horizontal diaphragm that is vertical rather than horizontal.
-I asked the APA if there was any reason why these large horizontal diaphragm values cannot be applied to vertical diaphragms and they saw no reason why you couldn’t.
+Research Report 138 addresses horizontal diaphragms.
+A shear wall is simply a diaphragm that is vertical rather than horizontal.
+I asked the APA if there was any reason why these large horizontal diaphragm values cannot be applied to vertical diaphragms, and they saw no reason why they couldn’t.

 In some circumstances it is desirable to build shear walls that exceed the maximum values found in the California and International Building Codes.
 The American Plywood Association performed a series of experiments to test the limits of shear wall strength and found that if the size of framing and number of fasteners were increased it was possible to build shear walls that were almost twice as strong as those listed in the California Building Code shear wall strength tables.
 Their findings can be found in APA Research Report 138.